 Salomon Men’s Quest 4d 2 GTX stands atop this list despite much competition from other entries because there are many positives that make it perfect for hiking.

-For instance, it provides excellent feet protection with good arch and over-ankle support as a result of its solid shock-absorbing insole.
-It isn’t too heavy either and durable.
+For instance, it provides excellent foot protection with good arch and over-ankle support as a result of its solid shock-absorbing insole.
+It isn’t too heavy either and is durable.
 What’s more, these boots assure full unparalleled comfort for long-distance hikes.